 - Space Battle: You will have lots of these.

 - Space Friction: Asteroids are subject to this.
 Ships can enable it for themselves using a "motion dampeners" setting in order to decelerate without using thrust.
 It can also be set to activating whenever the ship is not being piloted, to prevent it from accidentally running away on inertia.
+Could arguably double as Anti-Frustration Features.

 - Space Pirates: You can find pirate space stations armed with turrets, each one contains some random treasure.
 Pirates can also send out random attacks at you.
 They are the only NPC enemies in the game currently.